jailop/tzutrader/docs_src/reference_guide/09_cli.md

   ... (and many more)
 ```

-**The help is automatically generated from the function signature**, so it's always accurate and up-to-date.
+The help is automatically generated from the function signature, so it's always accurate and up-to-date.

 ## Common Parameters (All Strategies)